 Copy to, Move to, With Windows 10 File Explorer

-We have written several times about the lack of “Copy to” and “Move to” on Windows 10 right-click menu – and we have a simple remedy for that.
-For our money, nothing makes it easier to copy or move files from one location to another than having “Copy to” and “Move to” right there on the Windows right click menu.
+We have written several times about the lack of “Copy to” and “Move to” on the Windows 10 right-click menu – and we have a simple remedy for that.
+For our money, nothing makes it easier to copy or move files from one location to another than having “Copy to” and “Move to” right there on the Windows right-click menu.

 And there is nothing easier, but there is another simple way to copy and move files from one location to another using nothing but Windows File Explorer.
 Here’s how:

 Open File Explorer from your taskbar or just press Windows Key + E.

 Open the folder where the files you want to move or copy are located.
 In this example, we’ve chosen a backup folder called “Pictures/Spotlight Wallpaper”.
 We have selected some files (pictures) we want to copy to another folder.
 The selected pictures are highlighted, and since we’re using “checkboxes” you can see each item is checked.

 Once the files to copy or move have been selected, click “Home” on the menu at the top of file explorer.
 That opens the “Home ribbon” where you’ll find “Copy to” and “Move to” (see screenshot below).
 Click on “Copy to” or “Move to” depending on what operation you want to perform, then click on “Choose location…” near the bottom of the File Explorer window.

 When you click on “Choose location” a window will open where you can select the folder (location) where you can choose the location where you want to move or copy the files.
 That’s it.

 And here’s another quick tip.
 Once you move or copy the files you selected, the home ribbon disappears and if you want to move or copy files you’ll have to re-open the home ribbon… but why do all that work.

 You can pin File Explorer so that the Home ribbon always shows until you’re done with the current session.
 Here’s how to do that.